 The benefits of email segmentation are:

-Let’s see these benefits of email marketing segmentation in detail.
+Let’s see in detail the benefits of email marketing segmentation.

 High personalization and engagement